MSc Molecular Pathology / Overview

 For entry in the academic year beginning September 2018, the tuition fees are as follows:

 UK/EU students (per annum): Year 1 £3,900; Year 2 £3,900; Year 3 £1,950

 International students (per annum): Year 1 £8,800, Year 2 £8,800, Year 3 £4,400

 UK/EU students (per annum): £2,600

-Competition for these studentships is extremely high, so please ensure you submit your online application in time.
+All eligible offer holders will be considered for the MRC Scholarships.
+You do not need to submit a separate application.
+Competition for these studentships is extremely high, so please ensure you submit your application for the programme in time.

 The MRC studentships provide full tuition fees for the MSc course.
-They will be awarded according to your academic record and professional experience.
-You may be invited to interview.
+They will be awarded according to your academic record, professional experience and performance at interview.

 Courses in related subject areas